 Resonance Layer Explains How AI Systems Match Decisions to Intent.

-This series isolates a critical structural dynamic of AI-mediated discovery — how systems determine which solutions align with specific intent, and why different defaults emerge across different contexts.
+This series isolates a critical structural dynamic of AI-mediated discovery (AIMD) — how systems determine which solutions align with specific intent, and why different defaults emerge across different contexts.

 Where Foundations explains why discovery resolves, Agentic Mechanics explains how autonomous systems act, and Coherence Web explains why coherent networks become inevitable, Resonance Layer explains how decisions align with context before resolution stabilises.